The 5 Pillars of Humanity

 Like any one of you, distinguished readers, I had to walk my Odyssey with so many ups and downs all the way here.
 In the last year of my 4th decade of age, I think I have just set up the 5 pillars of my inner paradise, for Hell and Paradise exist first inside our human essence.

-Upon kind invitation from Mr. Tanja Bogataj, I am sharing with you, distinguished readers, the cream of my journey; 5 important lessons, I have learnt so far, answering the tough Existential questions herein above.
-And, if you do not mind the grotesque of my style, I have moulded them in the form of 5 Sonnets:
+Upon kind invitation from Mr. Tanja Bogataj, I am sharing with you, distinguished readers, the cream of my journey; 5 important lessons, I have learned so far, answering the tough Existential questions herein above.
+And, if you do not mind the grotesque of my style, I have molded them in the form of 5 Sonnets: